ondeground/Getting-Cleaning-Data-Course-Project/README.md

 4. A Codebook, that describes the output of the "run_analysis.R" function.

 In order to test the function, please download the function and the "UCI HAR Dataset" to your working directory.
+This script was written and tested on an iMac running in MACOSX 10.10.3, 1.4GHZ Intel Core i5.
+I am not sure if in other operation systems (Windows, linux, etc.) the spaces in the pathnames of the data files are valid names.
+Please report to ondeground@gmail.com.

 The script of the function is divided in seven sections.